Zero Coal Dust Foundry: A Practical Guide to Eliminating Coal Dust from Green Sand

 Active clay: Should stabilise or increase, because bentonite is no longer being degraded by combustion heat.

 Surface finish: Measure RA values on sample castings at regular intervals.
-Expect improvement within the first 20 days.
+Improvement is typically visible within weeks, with the exact timing driven by your circulation rate and predicted by your ForeCAST pre-trial report.

 Rejection rate: Track by defect type.
 Sand-related defects (scabbing, erosion, blowholes, burn-on) should decline first.